-Current key transportation planning issues in southeastern Wisconsin include:
+Current key transportation planning issues in Southeastern Wisconsin include:

-- A need to reconstruct nearly the entire freeway system within southeastern Wisconsin over the next five to twenty years.
-Prior to the reconstruction, the system design, safety, and congestion problems should be considered, and alternatives for redesign and improvement evaluated. - A need to reconsider the jurisdictional highway system plans for each of the seven counties, both the arterial street and highway improvements recommended in each plan, as well as the jurisdictional responsibility recommendations of each plan.
-To address concerns about jurisdictional responsibility, there will be a need to review and reestimate the criteria for jurisdictional classification - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses.
-Preliminary engineering studies currently underway which have required such assistance include STH 164 and IH 94-Calhoun Road interchange. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three to five year short-range plans.
+- A need to reconstruct nearly the entire freeway system within Southeastern Wisconsin over the next five to twenty years.
+Prior to the reconstruction, the system design, safety, and congestion problems should be considered, and alternatives for redesign and improvement evaluated.
+The Commission's study of the freeway system should be completed in 2002.
+Preliminary engineering by the Wisconsin Department of Transportation should follow with assistance from the Commission. - A need to reconsider the jurisdictional highway system plans for each of the seven counties, both the arterial street and highway improvements recommended in each plan, as well as the jurisdictional responsibility recommendations of each plan.
+To address concerns about jurisdictional responsibility, there will be a need to review and reestimate the criteria for jurisdictional classification-trip service, land use service, and operational characteristics. - A need to support preliminary engineering studies of arterial street and highway improvements, including assisting in identifying need, considering alternatives, and providing traffic forecasts and analyses. - A need to continue to assist in the guidance of the operation and development of the transit systems of the region through the continuing preparation of three- to five-year short-range plans.
 Each system faces issues concerning service performance, improvement, and extension. - A need to address the potential of rail transit as a transit alternative.
 The Commission is lead agency for an alternative, analysis study of commuter rail and bus alternatives in the Milwaukee-Racine-Kenosha corridor.
 The Wisconsin Center District is the lead agency for an alternative analysis study of light rail and bus alternatives as a transit circulator system in the Milwaukee central business district.
-The Wisconsin Department of Transportation is leading studies of high speed intercity rail service in the State of Wisconsin including service within southeastern Wisconsin.
-The Wisconsin Department of Transportation is also leading a study of improved passenger intermodal facilities in the Milwaukee central business district.
-The State of Wisconsin is a sponsor of a study of rehabilitation and improvement of the Amtrak terminal in the Milwaukee central business district. - A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
+Both of these studies should be completed in 2002.
+Whether either will proceed to preliminary engineering in 2003 is not known at this time.
+The Wisconsin Department of Transportation is leading studies of high speed intercity rail service in the State of Wisconsin including service within Southeastern Wisconsin.
+The Wisconsin Department of Transportation is also leading a study of improved passenger intermodal facilities in the Milwaukee central business district. - A need to coordinate regional transportation forecasts and planning with air quality planning conducted by the Wisconsin Department of Natural Resources.
 The Commission has the responsibility to analyze and determine the conformity of regional transportation plans and programs with the State of Wisconsin Air Quality Implementation Plan (SIP).
 The conformity of the regional plan must be assessed at least every three years, and of programs at least every two years, and whenever plans and program are amended.
-A plan and program conformity analysis will need to be completed in 2001.
 The Commission staff also has been working with WisDOT and WDNR staff to assure that there will be minimal potential for conformity failure.
-The

-Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity.
+The Commission staff is participating with WDNR and WisDOT staffs and other interests in establishing the SIP budget for the transportation sector which will be used to establish regional transportation plan and program conformity.